lekevacancer/OpenVAS/README.md

 ## Conclusion

-For this project, the overarching objective was to enhance the understanding of vulnerability management, demonstrate proficiency in utiliing security tools liek OpenVAS, and develop skills in identifying, analyzing, and remediating vulnerabilities within a secure network environment.
+Through this project, the aim was to gain hands-on experience in vulnerability management by setting up a secure Azure network, conducting vulnerability scans, analyzing results, and successfully remediating identified vulnerabilities.
+This approach helps in understanding the importance of regular vulnerability assessments and maintaining robust security measures.

+## Steps for how to conduct this project: